ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 .. _measurement_flux_external_driven_focus:

 .. tikz:: Measurement results of Heidrive HDM06-005 based on the control value of the d- and q-axis PI-controller with constant speed :math:`n=1000 min^{-1}`
    :include: external_driven_full_focus.tex
    :align: center
    :xscale: 50

+:numref:`measurement_flux_external_driven_focus` shows a section of the measurement to highlight the described point in which the dq-frame is aligned (dashed line).

 Flux-based (without test-bench machine)